DinoHub-SubT/dsta_deploy/docs/catkin-basestation.md

         # build the catkin workspace
         catkin build

-### 3. Build Basestation Catkin Workspace
+## 3. Build Basestation Catkin Workspace

-The basestation catkin workspace contains all repositories that are running during SubT, on the basestation.
+The basestation catkin workspace contains all repositories that are running during `SubT` on the basestation.

         # go to the `basestation` catkin workspace
         cd ~/deploy_ws/src/basestation